 This enables leaders to evaluate strategic options with greater confidence.

-Notitia has supported organisations across healthcare, government, FMCG and manufacturing, working on initiatives that involve data transformation, reporting, system implementation and operational improvement.
+Notitia has supported organisations across healthcare, government, private, FMCG and manufacturing, working on initiatives that involve data transformation, reporting, system implementation and operational improvement.

 This cross-industry experience provides broader context when assessing performance, allowing the team to identify patterns, risks and opportunities that may not be visible within a single industry.